Massachusetts Recruits 1,000 'Contact Tracers' To Battle COVID-19

 And then there's the question of how to keep people who test positive isolated so that they don't transmit the coronavirus.
 Some people will have enough space at home to stay relatively isolated from other members of their household until at least a couple days after their symptoms resolve and they test negative for the virus.
 But many others — those who share bathrooms, kitchens and bedrooms, or who live with someone at increased risk for a severe case of COVID-19 — will be given some other options.

 The Baker administration, which says it plans to spend $44 million on the contact-tracing project, is looking at setting up isolation units in dormitories and hotels.
-People in isolation will need food delivery, possibly child care, and lots of additional help so that they don't interact with others and spread the virus.
+People in quarantine, as well as those in isolation, will need food delivery, possibly child care and lots of additional help so that they don't interact with others and spread the virus.

 "It's going to be a huge job," says Dr. Joia Mukherjee, the chief medical officer at Partners in Health.
 "I know we will succeed somewhat and we will fail somewhat — we won't be able to find every single person — but we will hopefully prevent a lot of deaths."